Characteristic cycles and the conductor of direct image

 We deduce the functoriality (\ref{eqcnf}) from the index formula (\ref{eqind}) in Subsection \ref{ssccd} as follows.
 By taking a projective embedding of $Y$ and a good pencil, we reduce it to the case where $Y$ is a projective smooth curve.
 By the index formula (\ref{eqind}) applied to a general fiber, the equality (\ref{eqcnf}) is equivalent to a conductor formula

 proved in Theorem \ref{thmay}, where the left hand side denotes the Artin conductor at a closed point $y\in Y$ of the direct image.
 In the case where ${\cal F}$ is the constant sheaf $\Lambda$, the right hand side equals the localized self-intersection product defined in \cite{Bl} and the formula (\ref{eqcf}) specializes to the geometric case, Corollary \ref{corBl}, of the conductor formula conjectured in \cite{Bl} by Bloch.
+In \cite{TV}, the authors announce an attempt to prove the conductor formula by a different approach.

 Further the index formula implies that we have an equality (\ref{eqsum}) for the sums over $y\in Y$ of the both sides in (\ref{eqcf}).
 To deduce (\ref{eqcf}) from (\ref{eqsum}) for the sums, it suffices to show the existence of a covering of $Y$ \'etale at a fixed point $y$ killing the contributions of the other points.